Shrinking your carbon footprint doesn't have to be as boring as that sounds!

 Many more of us are working from home these days and could use a design lift to our home offices.
 An empty glass vessel like from our She Inspires candles can make a whimsical addition to your desk or windowsill as pencil cups or decorative lights.
 Adorned with empowering words and quotes by fearless women, these upcycled candles will continue to inspire you long after their wax is gone.

 7. Unique t-shirt produce bags

 As much as we wish our favorite dresses and T-shirts could last forever, that's just not the case.
 Depending on how adventurous you're feeling, you can turn an old pair of denim jeans into a cozy coffee cup holder or fun wallet with a little sewing and stitching.
 Old T-shirts and sweaters can be also be beautifully repurposed into reusable produce bags which you can take to the grocery store or farmers' market.
 We love how these clever DIY t-shirt produce bags help reduce plastic waste and encourage an eco-friendly lifestyle that benefits the environment.

-You don't need to break the bank to style your home sustainably... plus these ideas and more help you create a distinctive home that's all you.We're always on the lookout for more creative DIY projects that give back to the environment.
+You don't need to break the bank to style your home sustainably... plus these creative upcycling products and ideas help you create a distinctive home that's all you.We're always on the lookout for more repurposed decorating ideas that give back to the environment.
 Share your favorite upcycling projects with us in the comments below!